 Implementation Resources

-AAOS encourages use of our guidelines and provides resources to facilitate the implementation of guideline recommendations.
-To assist with this effort we offer a range of tools to help share information, including PowerPoint presentations, Care Pathways, patient handouts, clinician checklists, plain language summaries, and Impactful Statements - all of which are fully vetted by content experts.
-Note that these resources are available exclusively to AAOS members and your login is required to access them.
+AAOS encourages the use of our guidelines and provides resources to facilitate the implementation of guideline recommendations.
+To assist with this effort, we offer a range of tools to help share information, including Grand Rounds PowerPoint presentations, Care Pathways, Patient Handouts, Clinician Checklists, Plain Language Summaries, and Impactful Statements - all of which are fully vetted by content experts.

 Clinician Checklists: